Must Love Dogs: Box office

 Validating the critic's views, the film opened in the number five spot with $12.8 million in 2,505 theaters with a $5,131 average per theater.
 Must Love Dogs stayed in the theater for twelve weeks, staying in the top 10 for its first three weeks.
 The film grossed $58,405,313, placing it at number 66 for all films released in 2005.

 Home media

 Must Love Dogs was released on December 20, 2005, on DVD and VHS.
 The video "is lush but soft, and some artificial sharpening only adds insult to injury, doing nothing to alleviate the overall lack of fine detail."
 The audio is very standard and "wouldn't sound any different through a pair of headphones".
 The extras are composed of four additional scenes lasting for about eight minutes with optional commentary from Goldberg.
 There is also a gag reel titled "Pass the Beef" which lasts for about one minute.

+The film was then later released on Warner Archive Blu-ray disc on November 26, 2024.
+The Blu-ray has the same extras as the DVD.